Search for Important Questions

 2. Discuss in detail the integration of technology in teacher education.

-3. Clarify the concept of innovation in teacher education.
-Enlighten the utility of innovation in the field of teacher education.
+3. Explain the importance of research studies in the field of teacher education.

 1. What do you mean by professional ethics?
 Describe the service conditions of Junior Level School Teacher.